Growing a beard is one thing, but keeping it looking fresh with it is a whole new ball game.

 So far most of the products I featured here have very strong holds.

 However, not every man needs a stone-like hold, and the Honest Amish beard wax gives you a less potent option great for men who’d prefer something less rigid.

 Honest Amish is a favorite brand among beardsmen because they use only natural ingredients.

 These include premium organic oils (they did not specify exactly what), fruit and nut butter, essential oils, botanical additives, and beeswax.

-Not only will this beard wax style a beard, it will also provide some nourishment to the hair follicles and skin.
+Not only will this beard wax style a beard, but it will also provide some nourishment to the hair follicles and skin.

 6. Firehouse Moustache Wax, Wacky Tacky

-If you want something that will hold your mustache is place even in the hottest of summers then the Firehouse Moustache wax is the product for you.
+If you want something that will hold your mustache in place even in the hottest of summers, then the Firehouse Moustache wax is the product for you.